juergs/ESPEasy-mega_BME680_TVOC_20210223/README.md

 ESPEasy-mega-20210223: https://github.com/letscontrolit/ESPEasy/releases/tag/mega-20210223

 Every BME680--Module (ADR: 0x76 + 0x77, configurable) is supported.
-Care about positioning, because of tempereture-offset may be caused by ESP8266.
+Care about positioning, because of temperature-offset may be caused by ESP8266.

-Any contribution is welcome!
+Any contribution is apreciated and welcome!

 ## Basic schematic: